Hjartar

 Coal still anchors the evening stack in a handful of countries.
 Poland runs the largest fleet, and it remains the dominant fuel of the Polish grid.
 Germany carries a shrinking lignite block.
 Czechia, Bulgaria, and Romania hold smaller positions.
 The UK closed its last plant in September 2024.
 Western Europe is essentially out.

-Coal used to be everywhere on the continent.
-It isn't now.
-Renewables crashed its capacity factor; carbon pricing crashed its margin.
-Where it still runs, marginal price tracks ETS carbon directly.
+Coal used to anchor the evening stack across most of Europe.
+Now it anchors it in five countries.
+Renewables crashed its running hours; carbon pricing crashed its margin.
+Where it still runs, the wholesale price tracks the EU carbon price directly.
 Germany's exit is set in statute for 2038, with a review scheduled for 2030.

 Coal's supply chain splits in two.
-Lignite is mined and burned locally — too low-energy-density to ship economically.
-Hard coal is mostly imported; Russia was the largest source until the EU banned Russian coal in August 2022, with the trade reshuffled to South Africa, Colombia, Australia, the USA, and Indonesia.
-EU coal generation briefly rose in 2022 — gas prices were even higher, and some countries reactivated retired plants.
-Poland's transition pace is one of the biggest open questions in European power: coal anchors ~60% of generation, the coal industry sustains hundreds of thousands of jobs, and replacement capacity is years away.
+Lignite is mined and burned locally because it's too low-energy-density to ship economically.
+Hard coal is mostly imported; Russia was the largest source until the EU banned Russian coal in August 2022, with the trade reshuffled to South Africa, Colombia, and Australia.

 sources